in ,

 Still, we are facing challenges regarding the availability, shortage, and fair access to these, as the study revealed that white people, females, and younger individuals are more likely to get a prescription.

-Nevertheless, as the use of GLP-1 RAs is rising, it is important to keep an eye on its long-term effectiveness and other side effects.
+Nevertheless, as the use of GLP-1 RAs is rising, it is important to keep an eye on their long-term effectiveness and other side effects.

 What do you think?